-Examples of infrastructure assets are energy generation (gas, electricity and renewable), transport and health care / hospitals.
-Infrastructure typically offers long-term returns that are aligned to the Fund's investment objectives whilst also providing portfolio diversification and broadly resilient cashflows with a degree of inflation linkage.
+Infrastructure as an asset class typically offers long-term returns that are aligned to the Fund's investment objectives whilst also providing diversification and broadly resilient cashflows with a degree of inflation linkage.
 The majority of the Fund's infrastructure exposure is through LPPI's Global Infrastructure Fund ("GIF").
 This comprises allocations to a variety of global infrastructure funds, and direct investment projects.

-A key component of the GIF is GLIL Global Infrastructure Platform (GLIL), an infrastructure platform designed to fully align the interests of a number of pension fund investors within Local Government who wish to benefit from the very long-term investment opportunities in infrastructure investing.
+A key component of the GIF is GLIL (LPPI is the appointed alternative investment fund manager of GLIL), a distinctive platform designed to fully align the interests of likeminded investors who wish to exploit the very long-term investment opportunities in infrastructure investing.
 Through GLIL, the Fund now owns interests in various core infrastructure assets in the UK, including investments in wind-powered electricity generation, water assets, rail rolling stock and ports.